sap-tutorials/Tutorials/tutorials/spa-setup-desktop-3-0-agent/spa-setup-desktop-3-0-agent.md

 3. Select **Add user** button.

     <!-- border -->![Add new user](agent3-023.png)

+    > Please make sure you assign the `ProcessAutomationAdmin` role when you subscribe to SAP Build Process Automation in your BTP account.
+If you do not do so you will not be able to add a user.

 4. Set the name of the user and choose **Add user**.